 As I alluded to earlier, the essence of GADI is that its development is 100% customer-driven.
 Here are some recent or notable use cases, which are now part of the GADI suite…

 - Dispatchers want the ability to control, on a resource by resource basis, where emergency alarms are played.
 With Emergency Volume & Tone Management, dispatchers can select which individual resource they want to be played in their selected speaker.

-- For those who use an Instant Recall Recorder (IRR) to start and stop audio replay, GADI can integrate with the IRR’s API and avoid having to toggle between the IRR and GADI interface.
+- For those that use an Instant Recall Recorder (IRR) to start and stop the replay of audio, GADI can integrate with the IRR’s API and avoid having to toggle between the IRR and GADI interface.
 Some have taken things further and added an IRR toggle button to their CID.

-- Should a system enter into trunking of failsoft mode, the Trigger function could be used to send a distinct audible or visual notification to the dispatcher.
-Similarly, another notification could be sent when the system returned to wide-area trunking.
+- Should a system enter into trunking of failsoft mode, the Trigger function could be used to send distinct audible or visual notifications to the dispatcher.
+Similarly, another notification could then be sent when the system has returned to wide-area trunking.

 Because GADI is not a one size fits all solution, the system design really should stem from a more consultative approach.
-Your Genesis Sales Representative can help coordinate a meeting to discuss the requirements and expectations of your dispatch environment.
-To better prepare for that discussion, we have quite a few resources to get you even more acquainted with GADI, including a GADI Solution Brief and a two-part 30 Minute Thursday webinar series (see the links below) which sort of demo some of the features discussed here, and more.
-You got to watch the demo to see what I mean. 🙂
+Your Genesis Sales Expert can help coordinate a meeting to discuss the requirements and expectations of your dispatch environment.
+To better prepare for that discussion, we have quite a few resources to get you even more acquainted with GADI, including a GADI Solution Brief and a two-part 30 Minute Thursday webinar series which sort of demos some of the features discussed here, and more.
+Watch the demo to see what I mean 🙂.